 The Research Council - the faculty’s standing committee involved with the development and oversight of research policy - works closely with the vice president for research and economic development to resolve differences in interpretation and implementation of these policies.
 Additionally, the council acts as the peer review board in the university’s internal competitive grant programs.

 Idaho Research Foundation

-The Idaho Research Foundation, Inc. (IRF) is a private nonprofit corporation organized for the purpose of supporting research at the university.
+The Idaho Research Foundation, Inc. (IRF) is a private, nonprofit corporation organized for the purpose of supporting research at the university.
 Its principal activity is licensing technologies resulting from academic research to the private sector.
-The IRF identifies and protects the intellectual property developed at the University of Idaho and transfers it to the private sector through licensing agreements in order to secure support for and further develop the university’s academic, research, and service responsibilities.
+The IRF identifies and protects the intellectual property developed at the University of Idaho and transfers it to the private sector through licensing agreements to secure support for and further develop the university’s academic, research, and service responsibilities.
 The IRF also disseminates scientific knowledge and technical information and encourages and assists researchers and inventors by providing the means by which their scientific discoveries may be patented, copyrighted, developed, and applied.
-The transfer of technology generated through UI research turns society's investment into new products and industrial processes, thus increasing Idaho’s competitiveness as well as the nations.
+The transfer of technology generated through UI research turns society's investment into new products and industrial processes, thus increasing Idaho’s competitiveness as well as the nation's.

-Research activities are many and varied, and are unique for each department and college.
+Research activities are many and varied, and they are unique for each department and college.
 Certain administrative units provide an additional research function and emphasis that are, in many cases, related to the research program of the departments.
 Some of these units are: